timecop-net/Timecop.Core/README.md

-# Timecop.Core
+# Core components that power Timecop

-Core components that power Timecop
+This package contains components used by Timecop.
+You do not need to install it explicitly.